Codecademy/docs/content/plotly/plotly.md

   - 'paths/computer-science'
 ---

-**`Plotly`** is a Python library for interactive charts and graphics, offering a variety of visualization options like `line graphs`, `bar charts`, `heatmaps`, and `scatter plots`.
+**Plotly** is a Python library for creating interactive visualizations and charts, offering a variety of visualization options like _line graphs_, _bar charts_, _heatmaps_, and _scatter plots_.

 ## Installation

-The guidelines for installing the Plotly library can be found [here](https://plotly.com/python/getting-started/).
-The official release of plotly can be installed with [pip](https://www.codecademy.com/resources/docs/python/pip):
+The official release of Plotly can be installed with [pip](https://www.codecademy.com/resources/docs/python/pip).
+The guidelines for installing it can be found [here](https://plotly.com/python/getting-started/).

 Plotly comprises several modules, each serving distinct purposes within the realm of data visualization.
-Below is an overview of these modules:

-### plotly.express
+### Plotly Express

 The `plotly.express` module, typically imported as `px`, provides an easy way to create various types of figures.
-It offers over 30 functions for generating different plot types, such as `bar charts`, `histograms`, `line graphs`, and more.
+It offers over 30 functions for generating different plot types, such as bar charts, line graphs, _histograms_, and more.
 These functions are designed to be straightforward and easy to learn, simplifying the creation of interactive and visually appealing plots in Python.

-### plotly.graph_objects
+### Plotly Graph Objects

-The `plotly.graph_objects` module, commonly imported as `go`, includes objects like `Figure`, `layout`, and `data` that define plots such as `line charts` and `scatter plots`.
+The `plotly.graph_objects` module, commonly imported as `go`, includes objects like `Figure`, `layout`, and `data` that define plots such as line charts and scatter plots.
 While `plotly.express` internally uses this module, `plotly.graph_objects` provides a higher degree of control over visualization elements.

-### plotly.figure_factory
+### Plotly Figure Factory

-The `plotly.figure_factory` module, often imported as `ff`, features specialized functions for creating complex graphs that may be challenging to build using standard `plotly.graph_objects` or `plotly.express` methods.
-Examples of such graphs include `dendrograms`, `quiver plots`, `hexagonal binning`, `tile maps`, `streamline plots`, and others.
+The `plotly.figure_factory` module, often imported as `ff`, features specialized functions for creating complex graphs that may be challenging to build using `plotly.express` or `plotly.graph_objects` modules.
+Examples of such graphs include _dendrograms_, _quiver plots_, _hexagonal binning_, _tile maps_, _streamline plots_, and others.